 Use an Eye-Catching Thumbnail

 Having a thumbnail for your video that catches the attention of potential viewers is just as important — if not more important in some cases — as your video’s title.
-People are attracted to visual appeal and navigate to YouTube much of the time for visuals.
+People are attracted to visual appeal and usually navigate to YouTube for the visuals.
 Therefore, your thumbnail should be a compelling, distinct, high-resolution image that honestly depicts what the viewer can expect when watching your video.
 A misleading thumbnail has a greater chance of making people click away from your content shortly after beginning the video, or may even violate YouTube’s spam policies.

 Collaborate with Other Artists or Content Creators